nikleotide/threadscope/README.md

 ---

-If it helped you: do something kind for someone who will never know it was you.
+### If this tool helped you: do something kind for someone else.
 That is the whole price.